So you want to learn how to start freelance writing?

 Before I jump into the nitty gritty details, I want to talk about something most writers don’t discuss.
 In fact, very few bloggers and online gurus don’t talk about it nearly enough either.

 But it’s vitally important to becoming successful as a writer, solopreneur and entrepreneur.

-It’s not some secret writing strategy.
+It’s not some secret strategy to keep editors happy.

 It’s not some crazy pitch formula to land huge clients.

 Sorry to get woo-woo on you early in on the article but if I don’t mention it, you probably won’t become successful.
 Seriously, your mindset towards this business (or any online business) is necessary for success.

 Because here’s the thing…your mind will act as your best friend or your worst enemy when you’re starting a business.
 Your brain is designed to align your life to fit your beliefs.

 Read that again…your brain creates your reality based on your beliefs.

 Meaning, if you don’t believe you will become a successful freelance writer, chances are, you won’t.
 But if you start to believe you can make it happen, then you are setting yourself up for success.

 As Henry Ford said, “He who thinks he can and he who thinks he can’t are both usually right.”